MJoergen/x16-nexys4ddr/log.md

 But first, I noticed a very bad design decision in my 6502 implementation.
 For some instructions (e.g. INC d) the processor needs to do a read-modify-write operation on a given memory address.
-I had implememted that by having the processor do the read and the write in the same clock cycle.
+I had implemented that by having the processor do the read and the write in the same clock cycle.
 That does actually work, because the read happens on the falling edge, while the write takes place on the following rising edge.